okaidigital/Okai.Ofx/README.md

 # Okai.OFX
-## The Okai.OFX Library is used to analyze OFX files and extract financial transactions.
-OFX (Open Financial Exchange) is a common format for exchanging financial information between financial institutions and financial applications.
+## Okai.OFX Library is a versatile tool for parsing OFX files and retrieving intricate financial transactions.
+OFX (Open Financial Exchange) is a universally accepted format for exchanging financial data between financial institutions and finance-based applications.

 ## .NET version
 .NET 8